Autobesity

 The SEAT 600, at about 600 kg and three meters in length, was the best-selling car in Spain in the 1950s and 1960s.

-The SUV Hyundai Tucson was the best-selling vehicle in Spain in 2022.
-It can weigh over 1800 kg and measure over 4 and a half meters in length.
+The Hyundai Tucson SUV was the best-selling vehicle in Spain in 2022.
+It can weigh over 1800 kg and measure over 4.5 m in length.

 The size and weight of automobiles have increased over the past few decades.

 Trucks' share of US vehicles produced, has tripled since 1975.
 Though vehicle fuel efficiency has increased within each category, the overall trend toward less efficient types of vehicles has offset some of the benefits of greater fuel economy and reduction in carbon dioxide emissions.
 Without the shift towards SUVs, energy use per unit distance could have fallen 30% more than it did from 2010 to 2022.

 In the U.S., pickup trucks have grown in size and function, from workhorses to family vehicles with many technological features.
 By the 2010s, small pickups had nearly vanished and in the 2020s full-size trucks made up a majority of U.S. sales.
 Safety advocates are concerned with larger trucks' mass and driver blind spots.

-Autobesity, also known as car bloat and truck bloat, is the trend, beginning in about the 1990s, of cars increasing in average size and weight.
+Autobesity, also known as car bloat, truck bloat and carspreading, is the trend, beginning in about the 1990s, of cars increasing in average size and weight.
 The average weight of cars sold in Europe increased by 21% between 2001 and 2022.
 In the United States, SUVs and pickup trucks comprised more than 75% of new sales in 2024 compared to 38% in 2009.

-Negative consequences
+The driver safety arms race is a phenomenon whereby car drivers are incentivized to buy larger auto-vehicles in order to protect themselves against other large auto-vehicles.
+This has a spiralling effect whereby cars get increasingly larger, which has adverse overall effects on traffic safety.
+It is an example of a prisoners' dilemma, as it can be individually rational to attain larger vehicles while having adverse outcomes on all traffic users.

+Consequences

 Among the consequences of increased car weight and size are: